 Individualized Observation, Feedback and Coaching

-Less formal than an IEE, individualized observation, feedback and coaching delivers an abundance of ideas and strategies for creating individual student programs, but without a formal written report.
-This consultation allows me to take the “balcony view” of a school context as well as of a student’s day, and offer ideas of logical next steps, best practice ideas, and individualized adaptations specific to the student within their academic settings.
+Less formal than an IEE, individualized observation, feedback and coaching delivers an abundance of ideas and strategies for creating individual student programs, but without a formal evaluation.
+This consultation allows me to take the “balcony view” of a school context as well as of a student’s day, and offer ideas of logical next steps, best practice ideas, and individualized adaptations specific to the student within their academic settings to engage in grade-level content completely.
 This service is often requested by schools as well as families, and acts as a logical first step to creating more successful programming for individual students or entire school populations.
-Observations and feedback meetings can be ongoing, with coaching that allows for a job-embedded style of professional learning for the service providers, inclusive of paraprofessionals.
+Observations and feedback meetings can be ongoing, with coaching that allows for a job-embedded style of professional learning for the service providers, inclusive of paraprofessionals and families.

 IEP and 504 Meetings:

 IEP and 504 plans can make or break a students’ educational experience, as well as create a platform for teachers to succeed or fail in their support of these students.
-My work with school teams creates IEP and 504 plans that are central to the success of a student with unique learning needs in the least restrictive environment.
-I participate on IEP or 504 teams as a non-adversarial resource, facilitator, mediator, and/or professional developer.
-I encourage teams to focus on what the student does well, and help them develop meaningful goals and objectives that can be fully supported and realized by general and special education providers.
+My work with school teams creates IEP and 504 plans that are central to the success of a student with unique learning needs in the least restrictive environment – general education classrooms and communities.
+I am able to participate on IEP or 504 teams as a non-adversarial resource, facilitator, mediator, and/or professional developer.
+I encourage teams to focus on what the student does well, and help them develop meaningful goals and objectives that can be fully supported and realized by general and special education providers throughout the student’s day.

-Social media – be it FaceTime, Skype, Google Hangouts, etc. – allows me to participate as an IEP or 504 team member long-distance.
+Virtual platforms such as Zoom, Microsoft Teams, Google Meet, etc. allows me to participate as an IEP or 504 team member long-distance.
 I currently consult in this fashion nation-wide.

 Person-Centered Planning Tools:

 Creating schools that support diverse learning needs often requires tools to assist in the thinking and planning for individual students.
 This becomes especially important when teams of professionals and parents come up against barriers to working together in a positive manner.
-As a part of this consult, I employ strategies drawn from proven methodologies such as Making Action Plans (MAPS), Circle of Friends, and Planning Alternative Tomorrows with Hope (PATH) to help remove barriers and enable the team to move forward to develop solutions.
+As a part of this consult, I employ strategies drawn from proven methodologies such as Making Action Plans (MAPS), Circle of Friends, and Planning Alternative Tomorrows with Hope (PATH), and Choosing Outcomes and Accommodations for Children (COACH) to help remove barriers and enable the team to move forward to develop solutions that are based on students’ valued life outcomes.

 For example, I have used MAP and PATH to successfully: